-I acknowledge that nothing in this Handbook creates or is intended to create a promise or representation of continued employment and that employment at the College is "at will" to the extent allowed by applicable law.
-This means that the College cannot guarantee me or any employee continued employment for any definite period of time.
-I understand that I have the right to terminate my employment at any time, for any reason or no reason, to the extent allowed by applicable law; and the College retains the same right to terminate my employment at any time, as allowed by applicable law; Board stating otherwise.
+I acknowledge that nothing in this Handbook creates or is intended to create a promise or representation of continued employment and employment at the College is "at will" to the extent allowed by applicable law.
+This means the College cannot guarantee me or any employee continued employment for any definite period of time.
+I understand I have the right to terminate my employment at any time, for any reason or no reason, to the extent allowed by applicable law; and the College retains the same right to terminate my employment at any time, as allowed by applicable law, unless I have a written agreement signed by me and an authorized representative of the College's Board stating otherwise.